jsenn2/jsenn2.github.io/index.md

 ## Conferences / talks

 ### 2025
+- **ECSR 2025 annual conference**
+  `University of Cologne, Germany`
+  - *Gay grace.
+The sequential rise of homosexuality acceptance in Swiss and US congregations*
 - **Material religion: between heritage and new perspectives** `University of Strasbourg, France`
   - *Does the building play a role in the continuation of religious activities of local congregations in Switzerland?*
+- **LIVES day conference**
+  `University of Lausanne, Switzerland`
+  - *Gay grace.
+The sequential rise of homosexuality acceptance in Swiss and US congregations*

 ### 2024
 - **ASR 2024 annual meeting**